ashutoshbw/ashutoshbw.github.io/content/blog/shortest-way-to-find-fibonacci-sequence-in-javascript/index.md

 console.log(fibSeq(10));
 ```

-In `fibSeq`, this version `addNextTerm` gives us the same result except the fact that it doesn't mutates its input which `pop()` does.
+In this version of `fibSeq`, the `addNextTerm` gives us the same result except the fact that it doesn't mutates its input which `pop()` did in the previous version of our code.
 Also note that mutating the input worked fine, since what we needed was the return value.

 Now there is no magic except recursion.
-If you struggle with writing recursive code, here is the thinking model that I've figured out:
+If you struggle with writing recursive code, here is the thinking model that I find useful:

 > Figure out the recursive pattern and apply it in code.
-Handle the cases that this pattern can't handle.
-Thinking this way never disapponited me.
+Then handle the cases that this pattern can't handle.

+Thinking this way never disappointed me.

 Firstly, you have to figure out the _recursive pattern_.
 Here, for getting the Fibonacci sequence of first $n$ terms where $n \gt 1$, is the same as getting the Fibonnaci sequence of first $n - 1$ terms and then add an extra term in it.
-Notice how the idea "getting Fibonacci sequence of first $n$ terms where $n \gt 1$" involves itself.
+Notice how the idea &ldquo;getting Fibonacci sequence of first $n$ terms where $n \gt 1$&rdquo; involves itself.
 So this a _recursive pattern_.
 In the above code this pattern is in the `else` block.

-After you figured out the _recursive pattern_, the next step is to find the cases when it doesn't works and address each of such cases.
+After you figured out the _recursive pattern_, the next step is to find the cases that it can't handle and address each of such cases.
 In the above code the `if` and `else if` blocks handle these cases.

-Flowing with the control flow that happens inside a recursive algorithm is like going into the rabbit hole and getting outside again with the result.
-Sometimes doing this practice gives you a better understanding how computer actually interprets your recursive code.
-For the sake of this practice here is your travel guide into this rabbit hole for first `fibSeq(3)`:
+Flowing with the control flow that happens inside a recursive algorithm is like going down the rabbit hole and emerging with the result.
+Sometimes, practicing this allows you to gain a better understanding of how the computer interprets your recursive code.
+Below is a diagram showing the control flow of the call to `fibSeq(3)`:

 ![Fibonacci sequence control flow diagram](fibonacci-flow.png)

+I hope you found this article interesting.
+Thanks for reading!